-5.2.3.
+5.2.4.
 Agricultural Stand

-All products displayed or offered for sale shall be raisedor grown or made within on the same ownership lot or parcel on which they are soldfor which the stand is located, or shall be located on an adjacent parcel under the same ownership.
+All products displayed or offered for sale shall be raised or grown on the same lot or parcel on which the stand is located, or shall be located on an adjacent parcel under the same ownership.